Trump says Saudi prince may be behind Khashoggi death

 In the latest sign of unease, Swiss Foreign Minister Ignazio Cassis said the killing pointed clearly to a violation of human rights that required a review of Switzerland’s ties to Riyadh.

-“The clues that are emerging centimeter by centimeter speak a clear language: A violation of human rights and the rule of law,” he told Swiss tabloid Blick.
+“The clues that are emerging centimetre by centimetre speak a clear language: A violation of human rights and the rule of law,” he told Swiss tabloid Blick.

 “We have to ask ourselves the question of what that means for our bilateral relations.
 And we will definitely do that.”